always-cache/always-cache/README.md

 ### Read requests

 Successful `GET` requests are always cached (except if explicitly forbidden).
-The caching behavior is set in the `Cache-Control` header, and follows the HTTP caching standard (RFC 7234). **Currently, the only supported directive in the open source version is `max-age`.
-The `Always-Cache-Control` header is not yet supported.**
+The caching behavior is set in the `Cache-Control` header, and follows the HTTP caching standard (RFC 7234). **The `Always-Cache-Control` header is not yet supported.**

 #### `Cache-Control` header